dgarczek/ZenPacks.zenoss.HttpsMonitor/README.md

 This ZenPack is an extended version of the stock HttpMonitor and supports polling websites that require Server Name Indication (SNI).
 SNI is an extension to TLS that allows multiple SSL/TLS certificates on a single IP address.

-While the Nagios Plugin check_http supports SNI, the user cannot enable SNI within the Zenoss Dashboard.
+Although the Nagios Plugin check_http supports SNI, the user cannot enable SNI within the Zenoss Dashboard by default.

 We can run check_http tests on the command line.
-For example:
+In the example below, we try polling a website that requires the client to specify SNI name during the SSL/TLS negotiation.
+Note: www.mywebsite.com is not an actual website requiring SNI.

 Without SNI: \
 /usr/lib64/nagios/plugins/check_http -H www.mywebsite.com --onredirect=follow --ssl \